UK toughens its carbon target before Biden climate summit

-LONDON (AP) — The U.K. government on Tuesday set itself a more ambitious climate target, pledging to reduce carbon emissions by three-quarters of their 1990 levels by 2035.
+LONDON (AP) — The U.K. government on Tuesday set itself a tough new climate target, pledging to cut carbon emissions by more than three-quarters of their 1990 levels by 2035 while closing a loophole that had left much of the pollution from airplanes and ships out of the tally.

 The goal was announced ahead of a virtual climate summit that U.S. President Joe Biden plans to host on Thursday.

-The new carbon-cutting goal includes for the first time Britain's share of emissions from international aviation and shipping, as well as the emissions produced in the country.
-The government says the plan will put the U.K. on course to meet its target of reaching net zero carbon emissions by 2050.
+Environmental activists welcomed the decision to include for the first time Britain's share of emissions from international aviation and shipping in the new carbon-cutting goal.
+The government says its plan will put the U.K. on course to meet its target of reaching net zero carbon emissions by 2050.

-The government says the new target will be enshrined in law, with legislation introduced in Parliament on Wednesday and expected to be on the statute books by summer.
+The new target will be enshrined in law, with legislation introduced in Parliament on Wednesday and expected to be on the statute books by summer.

 “The U.K. will be home to pioneering businesses, new technologies and green innovation as we make progress to net zero emissions, laying the foundations for decades of economic growth in a way that creates thousands of jobs,” British Prime Minister Boris Johnson said.